 Still another explanation for the phrase appeared in the March 1891 issue of the journal, The American Teacher.
 Here was told the story of the local postmaster at Pitts Point who received an inquiry from the Postmaster General during the Jackson administration who wanted to know where the Salt River flowed into the Ohio.
 He phrased his question thus: "Where does Salt River run up?"
 The local postmaster replied in a curt note, "Salt River does not run up; it runs down."
 By return mail he was informed that his services were no longer required.
 When someone inquired of a local wag what had become of the postmaster, the reply was that his boss had sent him "up Salt River."

-"In the early days of the last century, when Shepherdsville, the county seat of Bullitt county, which lies on its banks, was a place of considerable commercial importance from the manufacture of salt from the wells near by, a magistrate upon convicting persons of drunkenness and other offenses against good order, would sentence them to be 'rowed up Salt river.'
+And another description was found in The Courier-Journal, in their issue of 12 Jan 1905.
+According to it, "In the early days of the last century, when Shepherdsville, the county seat of Bullitt county, which lies on its banks, was a place of considerable commercial importance from the manufacture of salt from the wells near by, a magistrate upon convicting persons of drunkenness and other offenses against good order, would sentence them to be 'rowed up Salt river.'
 From this the term came to be applied to unsuccessful candidates for political office, and was once current over the whole country.
 This is the true history of the saying.
 The river was in early days an important commercial stream, the products of the counties through which it runs, as whisky, corn, bacon, salt, etc., being sent down on tides, in flat boats, to the Ohio and thence to New Orleans.
 Perhaps it may never have the advantage of slack-water navigation.
 It may not be locked, but in a political sense it has been dammed for generations."

 "The Frankfort Yeoman explains the slang phrase "rowed up Salt river" as having originated in the lynching of a till thief in Shepherdsville, Ky., on that classic stream.
 The detected thief, a broken down shoemaker, was "rowed up" the river to a small island at the junction of Jefferson and Nelson counties, before Bullitt was formed and which, by popular fiction, was believed exempt from State or local jurisdiction.
 Here the poor devil was whipped by each of the lynchers in turn with the injunction never to return.
 And "for many a day and year, when a man committed an act esteemed unworthy of himself or the community, the cry was "row him up Salt river."

-Copyright 2017 by Charles Hartley, Shepherdsville KY.
+Copyright 2023 by Charles Hartley, Shepherdsville KY.
 All rights are reserved.
 No part of the content of this page may be included in any format in any place without the written permission of the copyright holder.